poolpOrg/go-setdb/README.md

 ```

 They are not typed and can contain integers and strings at this point,
+including both in the same set.
-I'll decide later if I want to be more strict but I don't see a value.
+I have yet to decide if I want to have strict type checking on sets,
+which is trivial to implement,
+I just don't see a reason why at this point.
 ```sh
 setdb> fruits = {'grape', 'orange', 'strawberry'}
 ['grape' 'orange' 'strawberry']